 Shapefiles unaccompanied by .prj files can, and often will, use projections other than Latitude / Longitude.
 Unfortunately, some people publish shapefiles that contain projected data without taking care to either provide a .prj file or to provide a note on their website what projection is used.
 Sometimes it is possible to find metadata files that specify what projection is used but sometimes more detective work is required to discover what projection a given shapefile uses.

 How can we confirm if a shapefile's initial projection was correctly set? - Easy.
-Create a new data source that is an imageserver like Google or Bing.
-Create a map and add that imageserver image as a layer.
-Next, after we specify what we think is the correct initial projection using the procedure in this topic, drag and drop the shapefile drawing into the map.
-If it lines up where it is supposed to be, we know the projection specified is probably correct.
+Create a map that uses an image server like Google or Bing as a background layer and that includes the mexico drawing as a layer.
+If Mexico lines up where it is supposed to be, we know the projection specified is probably correct.

 In that case, we could right-click onto the mexico layer and choose Zoom to zoom to that layer.
 If the drawing appears, we could then try zooming out to see where the drawing has been placed on the world map shown by Bing.
 For example, if the mexico drawing was placed into a microscopic region off the coast of Africa we know the initial projection was wrongly specified.